 Potato Salad With Bacon- Midwest Style

 Who doesn’t like a good potato salad?
-This recipe comes from the Midwest where comforting food is a must.
-The potato salad recipes I saw in Minnesota are easy to make and require ingredients that most people have in their pantries.
+This recipe comes from the Midwest, where comforting food is a must.
+The potato salad recipes I saw in Minnesota are easy to make and require ingredients most people have in their pantries.

-There are not too many spices, not too many crazy ingredients and everything is kept simple and delicious.
+There are not too many spices or crazy ingredients, and everything is kept simple and delicious.
 There is no potluck, church gathering, or summer barbecue without the humble potato salad.

 There is no potato salad without potatoes, right?
-However, the main question always comes to what kind of potatoes are good for this salad?
+However, the main question always comes to what kind of potatoes are suitable for this salad.

 There are many types of potatoes out there, but I like only two kinds for this recipe: red potatoes or Yukon potatoes.
 These potatoes keep their shape, providing texture to the salad.
 I used Yukon.

-I use large hard-boiled eggs that I usually boil in water for a maximum of 7 minutes, to a perfect result.
+I use large hard-boiled eggs that I usually boil in water for a maximum of 7 minutes to achieve a perfect result.

 The best bacon for this salad is the bacon you like the most and have in the refrigerator.
-If I would have to choose what kind of bacon I like the best, it would be the thick-cut hickory-smoked bacon.
-However, I like turkey bacon too and I would not hesitate to use it in a potato salad.
+If I had to choose what kind of bacon I like the best, it would be the thick-cut hickory-smoked bacon.
+However, I like turkey bacon too, and I would not hesitate to use it in a potato salad.

 Celery is always used to bring crunchiness and texture to the salad.

 Green onions or scallions are my first choice for the salad.
-They are milder than the regular onion and provide freshness and texture to the dish.
+They are milder than regular onions and provide freshness and texture to the dish.

 Mayonnaise or salad dressing?

-There are so many brands out there, many flavors, and people like different things.
+There are many brands and flavors out there, and people like different things.
 If you know a brand that you like more than the other, use it.
 I personally like Hellmann’s Real Mayonnaise because it is an all-purpose mayo that is perfect for all kinds of jobs.
 It is thick enough but also spreadable and tangy without being overpowering.

-However, if you are in the south, you will probably use Duke’s mayo.
-I was visiting my daughter in D.C. when I made this recipe and Duke’s mayo is what was popular in the grocery stores, so I tried it.
+However, you will probably use Duke’s mayo if you are in the South.
+I was visiting my daughter in D.C. when I made this recipe, and Duke’s mayo is what was popular in the grocery stores, so I tried it.

 I have to say that I quite like it and I know that many people would agree with me.
 It is really good mayo.
 I do not like salad dressings because most of them have added sugar, which I try to avoid.
 My recommendation is real mayo.

-Regular, yellow mustard is classic for this recipe.
-However, Dijon is a good replacement.
+Regular yellow mustard is classic for this recipe.
+However, Dijon is a suitable replacement.
 I would not use spicy mustards if you serve the salad at a potluck, for example.

-White vinegar is the secret for an amazing potato salad.
+White vinegar is the secret to an amazing potato salad.
 It brings acidity and the “umami” that binds all ingredients together.

 How to make this Bacon Potato Salad